WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ## Step 1: Download the lab files

 **Download** the Great Outdoor Customer Orders CSV file to your workstation.
-This file is used in the Data Engineering, Business Analysis and Data Science labs.
+This file is used in the Data Engineering, Business Analysis and Data Science sections of the lab.
 When downloading this file, you will be brought to a browser tab that exposes the content of the file.
 Use the "File" > "Save Page As ..." menu item to save this file.
 Be sure to use the .csv file extention.

 ### [Click Here to Download the "Great Outdoor Customer Orders.csv" file](https://github.com/WatsonDataPlatform/E2ELab/blob/master/GettingStarted/Great%20Outdoor%20Customer%20Orders.csv)